rajamohan0s/SwiftScrollViews/README.md

 ## Usage

 ### The Basic Setup
-   1. Select scrollview in xib or storyboard in viewcontroller.
+   1. Select scrollview in interface builder.
    2. Go to **Assistand Editor/Identity Inspector/Custom Class/Class** as `SwiftScrollView`.
 If you have `UITableView` then use `SwiftTableView` and then `SwiftCollectionView` for `UICollectionView`.

 ### SwiftScrollViewDelegate